emissary-ingress/emissary/user-guide/install-ambassador-oss.md

 ## 4. Testing the Mapping

-To test things out, we'll need the external IP for Ambassador (it might take some time for this to be available):
+To test things out, we'll need the external IP for Ambassador Open Source (it might take some time for this to be available):

 ```shell
 kubectl get svc -o wide ambassador